 In Illinois, it is difficult to change existing child custody, child support, and parenting time orders.
 Even if your child wishes to live with you, you still must present convincing evidence to the court to justify a change in the child’s living or visitation arrangements.

 Arami Law’s team of well-seasoned Chicago family law attorneys has experience in modifying child custody and child support orders and can evaluate the likelihood of success and assist you in preparing and presenting your motions to the court.
-Contact Arami Law today at (312) 212-1399 to discuss your case with us.
+Contact Arami Law today to discuss your case with us.